Automotive Service Technicians (NOC 7321) may also be called:

 Where would I work?

-- automotive repair shops
+- automotive specialty shops

-- motor vehicle body repair companies
+- motor vehicle manufacturing companies

 Finding Advertised Jobs